typedeck0/Know-thy-enemy/README.md

 Counts the amount and type of player enemies (that your squad hits or is hit by) in an arcdps fight instance (resets when arcdps does).

-Counts the amount of enemies you hit (more tags = more bags).

 ![image](https://user-images.githubusercontent.com/113395677/222940654-ff55d512-85e5-42dc-a289-9075641ce6be.png)
 &nbsp;&nbsp;&nbsp;&nbsp;
 ![image](https://user-images.githubusercontent.com/113395677/222940678-08786dca-7a06-4b8d-8e75-18ba340e4422.png)